Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Method

 To address this problem, we propose making a noisy estimate of $M$, using parameter $N$, which in turn sets the \textit{risk} associated with this estimate.
 We assign $N$ elements $(x_{n})_{n\in [l,l+N-1]}$ that follow the labeled positive element $x_{l}$ to be positives.
 This results in potentially inaccurate labels $(\hat{y}_{n})_{n\in \mathbb{N}}$, with $\hat{y}_{n} = 1$ if $n \in [l,l+N-1]$ and $\hat{y}_{n} = 0$ otherwise.

 When $N \leq M$, the $N$ selected elements $\{x_{l},...,x_{l+N-1}\}$ are true positives, and none of the training elements are mislabeled.
 But when $N<M$, our estimate misses $M-N$ true positive elements $\{x_{l+N},...,x_{l+M-1}\}$ that will not be used for training.
 This can be suboptimal, especially in datasets where positives are rare.
 On the other hand, when $N>M$, this method introduces $N-M$ false positive elements $\{x_{l+M},...,x_{l+N-1}\}$ that are incorrectly labeled as positive for training.
-When $N \geq M$, the higher the value of $N$ is, the higher the proportion of incorrectly labeled samples in the training set and hence, higher the risk.
+When $N \geq M$, the higher the value of $N$ is, the higher the proportion of incorrectly labeled samples in the training set and higher the risk.

-Negative sampling is simpler.
+Sampling negative subsequences is simpler.
 Negatives can be sampled in sequences that do not have positive sparse labels.
-Assuming only one positive event--and label--exists in the sequence, negative training elements can also be safely sampled before the labeled time $l$ as $(x_{n})_{n\in [0,l-1]}$, because $(y_{n})_{n\in [0,l-1]} = (\hat{y}_{n})_{n\in [0,l-1]}$.
+In addition, assuming only one positive event exists in the sequence, negative training elements can also be safely sampled before the labeled time $l$ as $(x_{n})_{n\in [0,l-1]}$, because $(y_{n})_{n\in [0,l-1]} = (\hat{y}_{n})_{n\in [0,l-1]}$.
 Other negative elements can be reasonably safely sampled far away from the labeled time as $(x_{n})_{n\in [P,\infty]}$, provided $P \gg N$.

 We train neural networks using sets of incorrectly labeled sequences, with a fixed risk level $N$ for all sequences, and evaluate the detection performance on independent sequences where the length $M$ is known.